The History and Policy Foundations of Through-Year Assessment

 What the Research Says

-Studies from the RAND Corporation (2023) and the Center for Assessment (2024) find that through-year testing improves instructional alignment but depends heavily on data quality and teacher readiness.
+Studies from the CAP (2024) and the Education-First (2023) find that through-year testing improves instructional alignment but depends heavily on data quality and teacher readiness.

 The evidence also shows that systems work best when paired with daily classroom data—something that state systems alone cannot provide.